danieljfarrell/pvtrace/README.md

 > Optical ray tracing for luminescent materials and spectral converter photovoltaic devices

+# Notice

+This is the redesign/material branch which will be the next version of pvtrace.
+Any contributions should go here.

 ## Introduction

 pvtrace is a statistical photon path tracer written in Python.
 It follows photons through a 3D scene and records their interactions with objects to build up statistical information about energy flow.
 This approach is particularly useful in photovoltaics and non-imaging optics where the goal is to design systems which efficiently transport light to target locations.